nypeach/garden_journal/chatgpt/master_garden_ai_guide.md

 - Invent pests, disease, or symptoms not visible
 - Use phrases like "The user logged..." or "The logs show..."
 - Change attribute names or add new fields to schema
-- Auto-log without user confirmation
+- Auto-log **Plant Main Data** without user confirmation (**Daily Journal Entry JSONs present immediately**)
-- Present any JSON without confirmation per the **How Daily Sessions Work** workflow
+- Ask for confirmation before presenting Daily Journal Entry JSON (present immediately after assessment)

 ___